 Overall, the proposed policy and ordinance amendments would not result in coastal bluff erosion but are intended to protect development along the coast from the hazard of coastal bluff erosion and prepare for a future of increased coastal bluff erosion caused by sea level rise.
 Therefore, the projects impact on coastal bluff erosion is considered less than significant.

-G. GREENHOUSE GAS EMISSIONS Would the project:
+G. GREENHOUSE GAS EMISSIONS

-1. Generate greenhouse gas emissions, \triangleright

-either directly or indirectly, that may have

-a significant impact on the environment?
+1. Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?

-Discussion: The proposed project would not directly or indirectly generate greenhouse
+Discussion: The proposed project would not directly or indirectly generate greenhouse gas emissions.
+No impact would occur.